-Grand Park promises to be one of the most family-friendly—and affordable—NYE destinations in the city for the third year in a row.
-Flanked by the Music Center and City Hall, every inch of this three-block greenspace will be covered in culture, including City Hall, which will be used as a 22-story canvas for projections of photo-booth pics taken onsite, 3-D projections and a countdown.
+Grand Park promises to be one of the most family-friendly—and affordable—NYE destinations in the cit.
+Flanked by the Music Center and City Hall, every inch of this three-block greenspace will be covered in culture, including City Hall, which will be used as a 22-story canvas for 3-D projection, including a midnight countdown.

 The first Rose Parade in 1890 was staged to show off California’s sun-kissed climate.
 The tradition is still going strong, complete with elaborate floral floats, musical performances and marching troupes (not to mention the crowning of the fresh-faced Rose Queen and her court), but the celebration now draws more than a million spectators who line the streets of Pasadena.
 Bleacher seats are available for over $50, but you can grab a spot on the sidewalk for free.
 People traditionally camp out overnight, but if you'd rather show up the morning of, head east of Lake Avenue and you'll have an easier time.

 You might expect this Griffith Park museum to be a kitschy exploration of the life and works of famous singing cowboy Gene Autry.
 However, though there’s often some sort of Autry memorabilia on display in the foyer, it’s actually a very engaging exploration of the West, outlining its history and detailing the myths that came to surround it.
 And lucky for you, admission is free every year on New Year’s Day.

 Ring in the new year at Angel City Brewery with limited-edition brews on tap, live entertainment and a special toast at midnight.
 Grab dinner from food trucks and relive some of the year’s best pours.